Mohamed-MEKKI/project_webtech_2022/README.md

 * Git
   We created 5 branches to push the code:
-  Main branch contains the main application and the index page Components all page components
+  Main branch contains the main application and the index page Components all page components,dark mode and color switch Articles branch contains the
-  Articles branch contains the
+  Comments contains the showComments page import Dark-mode
-  Comments
-  Dark-mode
 * Code quality
   *place your graduation and comments*